 Make use of your poses

 A signature part of any Monster Hunter game are the poses that your character can do.
-There are handful of poses that are available by default with the purchase of the game, but some additional ones can also be purchased in the eShop, and the Deluxe and Collector's Editions also come with a special "Samurai" pose that you can't get otherwise.
+There are a handful of poses that are available by default with the purchase of the game, but some additional ones can also be purchased in the eShop, and the Deluxe and Collector's Editions of both the base game and the paid DLC expansion, Monster Hunter Rise: Sunbreak come with special poses that you can't get otherwise.

 With the Cohoot mode for the Camera, you can use these poses and other gestures to make your hunter and buddies do cool things for a scene.
 Just make sure you angle and position the frame right and get your Palico and Palamute in the picture too for maximum fun!